• Skip to primary navigation

 • Pour the sauce into a 25 x 16 cm (10 x 6") oven proof dish and leave for 5 minutes to cool slightly.

-• Top the chicken and leek filling with the sheet of puff pastry, trimming off any excess and using to decorate.
+• Top the chicken and leek filling with the sheet of puff pastry.
+Trim any excess pastry with a sharp knife and use it to decorate the pie.

 • If you want a shiny golden crust then mix some egg and brush over the top; otherwise use a little milk and then sprinkle over sesame seeds.